mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 repository](https://github.com/mrazomej/phd).](ch1_fig04){#fig:ch1_fig04
 short-caption="Figure 1 theory in transcriptional regulation"}

-### All cells are equal, but some are more equal than others
+### All Cells Are Equal, But Some are More Equal than Others

 One of the great discoveries that came from the single-cell biology revolution where we began to measure individual cellular behavior rather than bulk